There are pseudovariables, that is, observations entered as variables. Since most R processes

 My coding tasks included transforming the data to a long format,

-# The specific numbers found through traps and crowdsourcing methods are preserved.
+# found through traps and crowdsourcing methods are preserved.

 BioScan = BioScan %>% pivot_longer(